A Learning Institution for Patient- and Family-Centered Care

-Wake Forest School of Medicine, one of the nation’s best and most selective medical schools, which offers M.D., physician assistant, nurse anesthesia, residency, fellowship and graduate degree programs.
-It also is a leading research center in the fields of aging and cognition, addiction, cancer, diabetes, metabolism and obesity, neurosciences, public health sciences and regenerative medicine.
+Wake Forest School of Medicine, one of the nation’s best and most selective medical schools, offers M.D., physician assistant, nurse anesthesia, doctor of nursing practice, residency, fellowship and graduate degree programs.
+It also is a leading research center in the fields of aging and cognition, addiction, cancer, heart and vascular, diabetes, metabolism and obesity, neurosciences, public health sciences and regenerative medicine.
 The School of Medicine ranks in the top half among its national peers in funding from the National Institutes of Health.

 Innovation Quarter Wake Forest Baptist, along with its development partner, Wexford Science + Technology, created the perfect environment for our pioneering education, research and discovery engine: Innovation Quarter.

 Located in downtown Winston-Salem, Innovation Quarter comprises approximately 2 million square feet of office, laboratory and educational space - much of it in converted tobacco factories and warehouses - on its 300-plus acres.